Medically reviewed by Drugs.com. Last updated on Jan 24, 2022.

 Severe neurologic adverse reactions, including altered mental states, severe somnolence, CNS effects including convulsions, and peripheral neuropathy ranging from numbness and paresthesias to motor weakness and paralysis, have been reported with the use of nelarabine.
 There have also been reports of adverse reactions associated with demyelination, and ascending peripheral neuropathies similar in appearance to Guillain-Barré syndrome.
 Cessation of therapy has not always resulted in a full recovery from these adverse reactions.
-Close monitoring is strongly recommended, and nelarabine should be discontinued for neurologic adverse reactions of NCI Common Toxicity Criteria grade 2 or greater .
+Monitor frequently for signs and symptoms of neurologic toxicity.
+Discontinue nelarabine for neurologic adverse reactions of NCI Common Toxicity Criteria (CTCAE) for adverse events Grade 2 or greater .

 Commonly used brand name(s)